VitaliiaPalchei/qa-portfolio/TestCases/1_UserAccountTestCases.md

 - User remains on the Login page.

-#User Logout
+# User Logout

-##TC-LOGOUT-01: Logout from Application
+## TC-LOGOUT-11: Logout from Application

 **Steps:**
 1. Log in with a valid user account.